tadast/enoughemail-web/README.md

 - [ ] Add custom labels to filtered emails i.e. block-domain-for-everyone+recruiters@.. would add a 'recruiters' label
 - [ ] Easy way to send cease and desist emails?
 - [ ] Paginate filter rules
+- [ ] Make it available on Google Workspace Marketplace

 ## Data